po1sigala/live/01-Class-Content/02-Advanced-CSS-dev/01-Activities/27-Evr_Git-Pull-Conflict/README.md

 * To recap what happened here, we purposely created a diverging timeline for the content in the `README.md` file.
 When we attempted to sync the two, Git didn't know which one was correct, so it prompted us that there is a conflict and we must resolve it.
 Upon resolution, we commit and push our code and can move on with our work.

-* As it's been said, merge conflicts come with the territory of using version control and working with others on an application.
-Despite the negative term "conflict" being used, it's actually a good thing Git warns us and prompts us to do something about it, because it would be a very bad situation if Git decided to just automatically merge everything together or overwrite content we don't want to use anymore.
+* As it's been said, merge conflicts fall with the territory of using version control and working with others on an application.
+Despite the negative term "conflict," it's actually a good thing that Git warns us and prompts us to do something about it, because it would be a very bad situation if Git decided to just automatically merge everything together or overwrite content we don't want to use anymore.

 * The most important thing to take away from handling merge conflicts is that you will get through it with patience.
 Take a minute to diagnose where things went wrong and come to a decision on how you want to handle it.
-It will also help identify any problems with your overall workflow if you continuously run into merge conflicts, as it means there is poor communication and organization amongst you and your team.
+It will also help identify any problems with your overall workflow if you continuously run into merge conflicts, as it means there is poor communication and organization among you and your team.

 ### Hints

 * Ask an instructor or TA if you get stuck or have any questions!

-* Check the [Atlassian Guide on Merge Conflicts](https://www.atlassian.com/git/tutorials/using-branches/merge-conflicts) for reference.
+* Check the [Atlassian guide on Git merge conflicts](https://www.atlassian.com/git/tutorials/using-branches/merge-conflicts) for reference.

+---
+© 2020 Trilogy Education Services, LLC, a 2U, Inc. brand.
+Confidential and Proprietary.
+All Rights Reserved.